The Type 2 Diabetes Guide to Bolus Insulin

 When taking bolus insulin, you will need to calculate how much to dose according to either your meal size, the number of carbs in your meal, or how much you need to correct high blood sugars.
 For information on how to inject insulin, specifically, check out our guide here.

 With your doctor, you can determine how much insulin you need on other factors including your weight and activity levels.
-Your doctor may also help you determine your insulin-to-carb ratio and insulin corrective factors, which will help you figure out how much insulin to take per a certain number of carbs and how much insulin is needed to bring you glucose within range.
+Your doctor may also help you determine your insulin-to-carb ratio and insulin corrective factors, which will help you figure out how much insulin to take per a certain number of carbs and how much insulin is needed to bring your blood glucose within range.

-Advantages, Disadvantages, and Risks of Taking Bolus Insulin
+Advantages, Disadvantages and Risks of Taking Bolus Insulin

 The major advantage of taking mealtime insulin is being able to prevent huge spikes in your blood sugar after eating a meal.
-This can give you more flexibility in your diet if you learn how much insulin to take for certain kinds of meals, different types of foods, and different amounts of carbs.
-Overall, it can help you manage Type 2 diabetes in a major way and improvement in diabetes management leads to a higher quality of life.
+This can give you more flexibility in your diet if you learn how much insulin to take for certain kinds of meals, different types of foods and different amounts of carbs.
+Overall, it can help you manage type 2 diabetes in a major way and improvement in diabetes management leads to a higher quality of life.

 Other disadvantages include making calculations before meals or correcting for high blood sugar.
 However, there are bolus calculators that make this easy.
 Finally, the major medical risk of taking insulin is the increased risk of hypoglycemia (low blood sugar).
 Learn about hypoglycemia and how to prevent and treat it if it occurs.